Central Michigan University Athletics

 5/6/2026 10:56:00 PM | Softball

-AKRON, Ohio — Central Michigan Softball lived to see another day in the 2026 Mid-American Conference Tournament defeating #3 Miami (OH) in the evening game, 7-3.
-CMU fell to Ohio in the first game #4 Ohio 9-3 in the first game of the day.
+AKRON, Ohio — Central Michigan Softball lived to see another day in the 2026 Mid-American Conference Tournament as it defeated No. 3 Miami (OH) 7-3 in Wednesday evening's consolation game at Firestone Stadium.
+In the tournament's first game, CMU fell 9-3 to No. 4 Ohio.

-Williams then gave the Chippewas the lead in the bottom of the sixth inning with a solo home run.
-The round tripper was William's eighth of the 2026 season.
+Williams then gave the Chippewas a 3-2 lead in the bottom of the sixth inning on a solo home run, her eighth of the season.

-After the first inning, Compau and the defense then worked four consecutive scoreless innings for the RedHawks.
-Miami (OH) posted their final run in the bottom of the sixth inning to tie the game at three.
-The run came via sacrifice fly, that Tori Briggs made a standout sliding catch on.
-Briggs entered at the start of that inning as a defensive substitution.
+After the first inning, Compau and the defense held the Redhawks scoreless over four consecutive innings.
+Miami (OH) posted its final run in the bottom of the sixth inning to tie the game at 3-3.
+The run came via sacrifice fly, as Tori Briggs made a sliding catch after entering the game as a defensive substitution.

-Ella Luegge, who entered as a pinch runner for Carter, scored from second base on an RBI single from Williams and scored the fourth run of the inning for Central Michigan.
-CMU sent Compau back to the circle with a four-run cushion.
+Alexa Carter followed with a single that scored Kuzara and the Chippewas led by three.
+Another bunt attempt by Grace Koenig and another error by the RedHawk second baseman put runners on first and second with one out.
+Ella Luegge, who entered as a pinch runner for Carter, scored from second base on an RBI single by Williams and scored the fourth run of the inning for Central Michigan.

-Comapu issued a fly ball, a ground ball, and struck out the final batter of the game to throw her fourth complete game of the season.
-The junior ended the game with four strikeouts and just one walk issued.
+Compau went back to the circle with a four-run lead and retired the Redhawks in 1-2-3 fashion, getting a fly ball, a ground ball, the struck out the final batter to complete the game.
+The junior ended the game with four strikeouts and just one walk.

-In the first game, the Chippewas took an early two-run lead in the game against the Bobcats after Angela Petrovitch led the game off with a triple and a two-run home run from Alexa Carter.
+In the day's first game, the Central Michigan grabbed an early two-run lead in the game after Angela Petrovitch led the game off with a triple and a two-run home run by Alexa Carter.
 Both Carter and Petrovitch earned Second Team All-MAC honors on Wednesday morning.

-CMU scored its final run of the game in the third inning with an RBI single from Grace Koenig.
+CMU scored its final run of the game in the third inning on an RBI single from Grace Koenig.

 Ohio scored their runs in the bottom of the third inning via RBI walk and a grand slam.
 The final run came in the bottom of the fifth inning with a solo home run.

-Angela Petrovitch charted two hits, while Carter, Koenig and Emma Lotus each added one.
+Angela Petrovitch added two hits, while Carter, Koenig and Emma Lotus each added one.

 For the latest news and updates on CMU Softball, follow the team on X (@cmusoftball) and Instagram (@cmichsoftball).

-Williams then gave the Chippewas the lead in the bottom of the sixth inning with a solo home run.
-The round tripper was William's eighth of the 2026 season.
+Williams then gave the Chippewas a 3-2 lead in the bottom of the sixth inning on a solo home run, her eighth of the season.

-After the first inning, Compau and the defense then worked four consecutive scoreless innings for the RedHawks.
-Miami (OH) posted their final run in the bottom of the sixth inning to tie the game at three.
-The run came via sacrifice fly, that Tori Briggs made a standout sliding catch on.
-Briggs entered at the start of that inning as a defensive substitution.
+After the first inning, Compau and the defense held the Redhawks scoreless over four consecutive innings.
+Miami (OH) posted its final run in the bottom of the sixth inning to tie the game at 3-3.
+The run came via sacrifice fly, as Tori Briggs made a sliding catch after entering the game as a defensive substitution.

-Ella Luegge, who entered as a pinch runner for Carter, scored from second base on an RBI single from Williams and scored the fourth run of the inning for Central Michigan.
-CMU sent Compau back to the circle with a four-run cushion.
+Alexa Carter followed with a single that scored Kuzara and the Chippewas led by three.
+Another bunt attempt by Grace Koenig and another error by the RedHawk second baseman put runners on first and second with one out.
+Ella Luegge, who entered as a pinch runner for Carter, scored from second base on an RBI single by Williams and scored the fourth run of the inning for Central Michigan.

-Comapu issued a fly ball, a ground ball, and struck out the final batter of the game to throw her fourth complete game of the season.
-The junior ended the game with four strikeouts and just one walk issued.
+Compau went back to the circle with a four-run lead and retired the Redhawks in 1-2-3 fashion, getting a fly ball, a ground ball, the struck out the final batter to complete the game.
+The junior ended the game with four strikeouts and just one walk.

-In the first game, the Chippewas took an early two-run lead in the game against the Bobcats after Angela Petrovitch led the game off with a triple and a two-run home run from Alexa Carter.
+In the day's first game, the Central Michigan grabbed an early two-run lead in the game after Angela Petrovitch led the game off with a triple and a two-run home run by Alexa Carter.
 Both Carter and Petrovitch earned Second Team All-MAC honors on Wednesday morning.

-CMU scored its final run of the game in the third inning with an RBI single from Grace Koenig.
+CMU scored its final run of the game in the third inning on an RBI single from Grace Koenig.

 Ohio scored their runs in the bottom of the third inning via RBI walk and a grand slam.
 The final run came in the bottom of the fifth inning with a solo home run.

-Angela Petrovitch charted two hits, while Carter, Koenig and Emma Lotus each added one.
+Angela Petrovitch added two hits, while Carter, Koenig and Emma Lotus each added one.

 For the latest news and updates on CMU Softball, follow the team on X (@cmusoftball) and Instagram (@cmichsoftball).